AvaAvarai/LocalDocRAG/README.md

 # EmbedQA

 EmbedQA is a semantic embedding-based question-answering system that processes PDFs to generate embeddings for sentences, enabling semantic search and question answering using these embeddings.
 The system utilizes `sentence-transformers` for generating embeddings and `transformers` for question answering.
+Currently embeddings are generated with `allenai/scibert_scivocab_uncased`.

 ## Overview